-Joseph Hayne Rainey HM At the Rainev House, 909 Prince Street

-This National Historic Landmark was the family home of Joseph H. Rainey, the first African American elected to the US House of Representatives, 1870-1879.
+Early in the war, he was drafted by the Confederacy, but he and his wife Susan escaped to Bermuda.
+Rainey returned to this house in Georgetown after the Civil War and launched a career in politics.
+He served in the South Carolina Senate (1868-1870), and in 1870, he became the first African American to serve in the U.S. House of Representatives.
+He was elected to four consecutive terms but was defeated by a white Democratic candidate in 1878.
+Rainey was an active member of Congress and an ardent supporter of civil rights for African Americans, Native Americans, the Chinese in California, and supported removing political disabilities from white Southerners.
+After leaving Congress, he served as an internal revenue agent (1879-1881) before moving to Washington, D.C.
+In 1886, he returned to Georgetown where he died in this house in 1887.
+The Joseph H. Rainey House was Joseph Hayne Rainey HM At the Rainey House, 909 Prince Street This National Historic Landmark was the family home of Joseph H. Rainey, the first African American elected to the US House of Representatives, 1870-1879.
 Born in Georgetown County in 1832, Rainey, it is said, made blockade-running trips during the Civil War.
 He was a delegate to the Constitutional Convention of 1868, served two years in the SC Senate, and two years as internal revenue agent of SC.
-He died in Georgetown, SC, in

-Erected by the Georgetown Chapter of Delta Sigma Theta, 1994

-Georgetown Vicinity Hobcaw Baronv NR MR

-Bellefield Plantation.
-US Highway 17 Bernard M. Baruch, nationally prominent political advisor and philanthropist, created the 15,680acre Hobcaw Barony between 1905 and 1907 by acquiring and combining several eighteenth and nineteenth century rice plantations.
+He died in Georgetown, SC, in 1887.
+Erected by the Georgetown Chapter of Delta Sigma Theta, 1994 Georgetown Vicinity Hobcaw Barony NR A ANTE Bellefield Plantation, US Highway 17 Bernard M. Baruch, nationally prominent political advisor and philanthropist, created the 15,680acre Hobcaw Barony between 1905 and 1907 by acquiring and combining several eighteenth and nineteenth century rice plantations.
 Hobcaw, which he managed as a recreational hunting plantation, includes numerous buildings and sites that reflect the lives of African Americans from the early nineteenth century through the first half of the twentieth century.
 These resources include graveyards; extant villages with slave houses and later tenant houses; archaeological sites of slave settlements; and ricefields, canals, dikes, reservoirs, and roads created and maintained by African American labor.
 The most intact village is Friendfield.
 It includes a "street" with five remaining houses.
-Three of the houses were built as slave cabins and two were built by employees of Baruch c.
+Three of the houses were built as dwellings for enslaved people and two were built by employees of Baruch c.
 1935.
-The residences, including the remodeled slave cabins, were used by African American tenants into the twentieth century.
-The street includes a church (built between 1890 and 1900) and a dispensary moved to the site around 1935.
-A visitor's center at the entrance to the property is open Monday through Friday except for holidays.
-Access to the 17,500-acre property is available only through guided tours.
-For more information, visit www. hobcawbarony.org/index.html.
+The residences, including the remodeled dwellings, were used by African American tenants into the twentieth century.
+The street includes a church (built between 1890 and 1900) and a dispensary, moved to the site around 1935.

-Friendfield at Hobcaw Barony
+Friendfield at Hobcaw Barony story.html